Avalin/Pokemon-NBFC-Example-Scene/README.md

 Personal note: ngrok can be used to share with others as a temporary solution.

 ## Bugs and Issues
-Projects were only tested on PC and Oculus Quest, and may not work with other devices.
+Projects were only tested on PC and Oculus Quest, and may not work as intended with other devices.

 ### Hand-In 1:
 - Camera has a "boaty" movement